vicsim181/Grandpapy/README.md

 ```
 For more informations, check the [documentation](https://requests.readthedocs.io/en/master/).

-There are two Google Maps API used in this project, the first one is the [Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview?hl=fr).
-The second one is the [Maps Embed API](https://developers.google.com/maps/documentation/embed/get-started).
+There are two Google Maps API used in this project, the first one is the [Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview?hl=fr), the second one is the [Maps Embed API](https://developers.google.com/maps/documentation/embed/get-started).
 You will need to set an API key on the [Google Cloud Platform](https://console.cloud.google.com/getting-started) in order to use them.

 It's recommended to use two API keys, one for the back-end and one for the front-end.
 The back-end key can be restricted to the Geocoding API use only, it will be set as an environment variable on your machine and won't appear in the code.
 The front-end key can be restricted to the Maps Embed API use only, but also with the HTTP url of your heroku page once deployed.

-For the Wikipedia part you will interact with its [API](https://www.mediawiki.org/wiki/API:Main_page).
-There is no need of API key to use the Wikipedia one.
+For the Wikipedia part you will interact with its [API](https://www.mediawiki.org/wiki/API:Main_page), there is no need of API key to use the Wikipedia one.

 In this project those keys have been set as Environment Variables, they are imported in the scripts a follow:
 ```python